juanjssanchez/Group-4-CPSC-233/README.md

             //choose to continue playing
             if(input.equals("1")){
-                System.out.println("You continue your adventure");
+                System.out.println("you continue your adventure");
             }

             //choose to stop
             else if (input.equals("2")){
-                System.out.println("You exit the dungeon, successfully");
+                System.out.println("You exit the dungeon, succesful");
                 break;
             }
         }